 - Major renovations on your home – like a new level, new kitchen, etc.

-More categories: Spending and wants
+More budget categories: Spending and wants

 Simple right?
-I used to get really hung up on specifics here and have a separate category for household, personal care, groceries, dining out, etc. Now, it’s all groceries.
+I used to get really hung up on specifics here and have separate budget categories for household, personal care, groceries, dining out, etc. Now, it’s all groceries.
 I suppose I could name it something else but that’s what makes the most sense.
 Plus, now that I keep the account separate I never go over budget so it doesn’t matter how it breaks out (at least not to me).
 There are other things you could certainly include here if you have more money, like:

 - Free money (just to blow on whatever)